 Although the requirements to file a divorce in Florida are minimal, navigating the legal process can be difficult.
 It is advisable that you don’t go through the divorce process alone and instead seek the legal counsel of a skilled Fort Lauderdale divorce lawyer in Florida.
 This is where Bacchus Law Firm can step in to help.

 Bacchus Law Firm serves clients throughout the greater Fort Lauderdale metropolitan area including Pompano Beach, Pembroke Pines and Hollywood.
-Call (954) 500-5555 to secure a free consultation today.
+Call (954) 500-5555 to secure a consultation today.
 During the consultation, Florida family law attorney Nisha E. Bacchus will overlook your case to see what your best options are.

 - Dissolution of Marriage in Florida

 Florida is a no-fault state, which means neither party has to prove adultery or specific reasons for a divorce.
 According to Florida Divorce Law 61.052, any married couple can file for divorce if they state that irreconcilable differences have left the marriage irretrievably broken or one of the parties is mentally incompetent.